-Before 10.3 Rio when you used a a platform-native control, like TWebBrowser or TMediaPlayer, you were not able to put other controls on top of them.
-That stacking of controls is knowns as Z-Order.
-This was especially annoying when you were using them with the TMultiView (one of my favorite controls), because the drawer would slide out under instead of over the platform-native control.
-There were ways around it, but it was still frustrating.
+Before 10.3 Rio, you couldn’t put other controls on top of a platform-native control like TWebBrowser or TMediaPlayer, The stacking of controls is referred to as Z-Order.
+This was especially annoying when used with the TMultiView (one of my favorite controls), because the drawer would slide out under rather than over the platform-native control.
+There were workarounds, but it was still inconvenient.

-Now with the upcoming 10.3 Rio release the ControlType property is coming to Android, and it is bringing two significant benefits: More Native Controls, and corrected Z-Ordering.
+The ControlType property is now coming to Android with the upcoming 10.3 Rio release, and it brings two significant benefits: more Native Controls and corrected Z-Ordering.